What is Belviq XR?

 - Cardiovascular Events

 The recall and studies linking Belviq to cancer opened the door to product liability lawsuits.
 The first Belviq class action lawsuit was filed in September 2020, in Missouri federal court against Eisai and Arena.
 The plaintiff claimed she developed breast cancer after taking Belviq for two years.

-The woman alleged that Eisai and Arena failed to warn of the drug’s cancer risk.
-The woman also alleged in her Belviq lawsuit that they failed to adequately test it.
-Since then a number of additional Belviq lawsuits have been filed around the country by other individuals who used Belviq and were later diagnosed with cancer.
+The woman alleged that Eisai and Arena failed to warn of the drug’s cancer risk linked to Belviq.
+The woman also alleged in her Belviq (Lorcaserin) lawsuit that they failed to adequately test it.
+Since then a number of additional lawsuits have been filed around the country by other individuals who used Belviq and were later diagnosed with cancer.